Skip to content

 Writing a custom health check

-You can write your own health checks by inheriting from HealthCheck and implementing the check_status method.
-For example:
+You can write your own health checks by inheriting from HealthCheck and implementing the run method.

 health_check.HealthCheck dataclass